AshMartian/ComfyUI-DirGir/README.md

 ![Scoot](docs/GIR_scoot.gif)

-To create this custom node pack, I uploaded the sparse ComfyUI documentation and js source code to an OpenAi GPTs [ComfyUI Craftsman](https://chat.openai.com/g/g-pYtHuQdGh-comfyui-craftsman]), this GPTs is good at answering questions and offering guidance based on real ComfyUI implementations.
+To create this custom node pack, I uploaded the sparse ComfyUI documentation, a few custom node sources, and app js source code to an OpenAi GPTs [ComfyUI Craftsman](https://chat.openai.com/g/g-pYtHuQdGh-comfyui-craftsman]), this GPTs is good at answering questions and offering guidance based on real ComfyUI implementations.

 ## Installation